mhossen2022/azure-synapse-labs/steps/01_Data-ingestion-and-Transformation-on-using-Synapse-pipelines-and-dataflows/documentation.md

 # Data ingestion and transformation using Synapse pipelines and data flows
 ## Description:
-This lab gives you the option to implement and execute integration Pipeline by typical data integration scenarios, where data flows in different stages.
+This lab gives an option to implement and execute Pipeline by typical data integration scenarios, where data flows in different stages.
-At first pipeline extracts  source data  from the raw landing zone then  loads into a staging lake database (adworks).
+A pipeline contains the logical flow for an execution of a set of activities.
+At first pipeline extracts  source data  from the raw landing zone, then  loads into a staging lake database (adworks).
 Using dimensional and muli-dimensional pipelines data will be transformed into a target database (adworkstarget).

 ## Prerequisites: